The ever-charming Audrey Hepburn rightly said, “To plant a garden is to believe in tomorrow.”

 5. Carrots And Dill

 Although no scientific study has proved it, dill and carrots are traditionally believed to be enemies.
-Gardeners never choose to grow them together as carrots and dill are cast as enemy plants.
+Gardeners never choose to grow them together as carrots and dill are

 6. Lettuce And Broccoli